-The human touch of digital leadership – Amongst the challenges for leadership in the volatile digital world, one of them is the ability to maintain focus and motivation in the remote workforce as teams are dispersed and most of the work is done online.
-For instance, people may find it a struggle to plan their time and focus on their goals since they are isolated in their homes.
-In fact, employees have seen their performance declining as they are not surrounded by the physical support of their boss and co-workers due to the enforced lockdown caused by the pandemic (Tan et al., 2020).
+The human touch of digital leadership.
+Amongst the challenges for leadership in the digital world, one of them is the ability to maintain focus and motivation.
+Especially in the remote workforce as teams are dispersed and most of the work is done online.
+For instance, people may find it a struggle to plan their time and focus on their goals isolated at home.
+In fact, employees have seen their performance declining.
+As they are not surrounded by the physical support of their boss and co-workers due to the enforced lockdown caused by the pandemic (Tan et al., 2020).

 Furthermore it is to understand their feelings, struggles and the factors that motivate them (Natale and Libertella, 2019).
-Leaders should demonstrate to their employees that they can feel what they are going through and that they care about them.
-By doing so, this allows the managers to easily work personalized strategies that will improve the self-development of each staff member.
-Empathy in leadership is an essential quality that needs to be considered by today’s leaders as it is a bringer of good fortune to the organization.
-Executives who regularly include empathic thinking in their leadership principles are indeed likely to enjoy better performance from their workforce as talented employees are keen to deliver the best of themselves when they are managed by empathic leaders (Natale and Libertella, 2019).
+Leaders should demonstrate to their employees that they can feel what they are going through.
+And that they care about them.
+By doing so this allows the managers to easily work personalized strategies.
+That will improve the self-development of each staff member.
+Empathy in leadership is an essential quality that needs to be considered by today’s leaders.
+As it is a bringer of good fortune to the organization.
+Executives who regularly include empathic thinking in their leadership principles are indeed likely to enjoy better performance from their workforce.
+So talented employees are keen to deliver the best of themselves when they are managed by empathic leaders (Natale and Libertella, 2019).